brimdata/super/man/src/super.1.md

 # DESCRIPTION

-`super` runs SuperSQL queries over files, standard input, HTTP endpoints, S3 paths, and SuperDB databases.
+`super` executes SuperSQL queries against files, HTTP/HTTPS/S3 URLs, and standard input, independent of a database storage layer.
-When invoked without a sub-command, the query engine runs detached from any database storage layer.
+When invoked without a sub-command, the query engine runs detached from any database.
-Sub-commands provide database management, query compiler inspection, and developer utilities.
+Input paths may be filesystem paths, URLs, or **-** for standard input.
+If no query is given, inputs are scanned and re-serialized in the format specified by **-f**.
+If no input is specified, the query receives a single **null** value.

+Input format is detected automatically from file extensions or content.
+The **line** format cannot be auto-detected and must be specified with **-i line**.

 # OPTIONS